 The Department of Fisheries and Marine Research (DFMR) of the Ministry of Agriculture, Natural Resources and Environment is responsible for oil spill control and response at the national level and for setting up Emergency Response Centres (ERCs).
+They are also responsible for maintening and implementing the national contingency plan.
 Upon notification of an incident, an ERC would be established to coordinate the spill response.
 For major incidents requiring a national response or for those occasions which require the activation of sub-regional contingency arrangements, the ERC would be established at the Fisheries Department Headquarters, Nicosia.
 The Director of the Fisheries Department would act as the National On-Scene Coordinator (NOSC).
-He has overall responsibility for the operations and is supported by a command team consisting of officers of the Fisheries Department and any other individuals requested by the NOSC.
+They have overall responsibility for the operations and are supported by a command team consisting of officers of the Fisheries Department and any other individuals requested by the NOSC.

 For minor incidents within the capability of local resources, the ERC would be established at one of the Fisheries Department four district offices (Agia Napa, Larnaca, Limassol and Paphos).
 A response would be mounted under the supervision of an OSC, usually the head of one of those district fisheries offices.
 NOSC would monitor and provide assistance if requested and the situation would be regularly evaluated by the Executive Team.

 Operational teams, under the supervision of the OSC, may then be dispatched to respond at sea, undertake shoreline clean-up and the disposal of any recovered oil or oily waste.
 They are in turn backed-up by a ‘Support Team’ who are responsible for the logistics, such as arranging transport for any recovered material.
 Under the terms of the NCP, the NOSC can requisition the assistance of other government departments, non-governmental organisations or industry should the need arise.